+Mr Arora was knowingly concerned in these contraventions because he was the person who principally dealt with the P Clients, advised them on financial products and arranged transactions for them (or caused them to be arranged).
+He also promoted the EANR Fund to the P Clients, and caused the investments by Client P1 and Client P2 in the EANR Fund to be effected.
+Further he caused the loans by Client P2 to EGME to be effected (see paragraphs 76 to 88, and 91 to 105 above);

-- 116.1.4 GEN Rule 4.2.8 (Principle 8 for Authorised Firms) by failing to ensure the suitability of the investments for its Clients; - MGL provided false and misleading information to the P Clients about Client P1's investment in the EANR Fund (see paragraphs 77 to 86 above), and Client P2's investments in the EANR Fund and loans to EGME (see paragraphs 91 to 94 and 101 above).
-In doing so, MGL contravened: - 116.2.1 Article 41B of the Law by engaging in misleading and deceptive conduct: - 116.2.2 GEN Rule 4.2.1 (Principle 1 for Authorised Firms) by failing to observe high standards of integrity and fair dealing; - 116.2.3 GEN Rule 4.2.2 (Principle 2 for Authorised Firms) by failing to act with due skill, care and diligence; and - 116.2.4 GEN Rule 4.2.6 (Principle 6 for Authorised Firms) by failing to communicate information to its customers in a way which is clear, fair and not misleading; and - 116.3 In seeking to explain its conduct in relation to the P Clients, MGL provided the DFSA with false and misleading information including what appear to be forged Client documents (see paragraphs 104 to 115 above).
+- 118.2 MGL provided false and misleading information to the P Clients about Client P1's investment in the EANR Fund (see paragraphs 79 to 88 above), and Client P2's investments in the EANR Fund and loans to EGME (see paragraphs 93 to 96 and 103 above).
+In doing so, MGL contravened: - 118.2.1 Article 41B of the Law by engaging in misleading and deceptive conduct; - 118.2.2 GEN Rule 4.2.1 (Principle 1 for Authorised Firms) by failing to observe high standards of integrity and fair dealing;

+- 118.2.3 GEN Rule 4.2.2 (Principle 2 for Authorised Firms) by failing to act with due skill, care and diligence; and - 118.2.4 GEN Rule 4.2.6 (Principle 6 for Authorised Firms) by failing to communicate information to its customers in a way which is clear, fair and not misleading.

+Mr Arora was knowingly concerned in these contraventions because he provided false and misleading information to the P Clients - see paragraphs 76 to 88, 92 to 95, and 103 above; and

+- 118.3 In seeking to explain its conduct in relation to the P Clients, MGL provided the DFSA with false and misleading information including what appear to be forged Client documents (see paragraphs 106 to 117 above).
 In doing so, MGL contravened Article 66 of the Law.
 MGL also contravened GEN 4.2.1 (Principle 1 for Authorised Firms), by failing to observe high standards of integrity and fair dealing, and GEN Rule 4.2.10 (Principle 10 for Authorised Firms), in that it did not deal with the DFSA in an open and co-operative manner.
+Mr Arora was knowingly concerned in these contraventions because he provided false and misleading information to the DFSA see paragraphs 106 to 117 above. - 119.
+As such, the DFSA finds that Mr Arora has also contravened: - 119.1 GEN Rule 4.4.1 (Principle 1 for Authorised Individuals) by failing to observe high standards of integrity and fair dealing; and - 119.2 GEN Rule 4.4.2 (Principle 2 for Authorised Individuals) by failing to act with due skill, care and diligence.